Devils Fork State Park, South Carolina, United States of America: What to pack, what to wear, and when to go [2024]

 March

-March in Devils Fork State Park is chilly.
-The average overnight temperatures in the area are in the low 30s F (single digits C).
+March in Devils Fork State Park is cool.
+The rain can amount to several inches/centimeters.
+During this time, temperatures average in the high 50s F (mid 10s C), although night temperatures can dip into the low 30s F (single digits C).

 What to wear/what to pack: